Anglophone-Chile-Chatbot/frontend/plans.md

       empty.
 Expect the first populated run to surface the usual things a mock can't: titles far longer than the truncation assumes, and issues whose `publication` is null so the row falls back to `title`.

+## Phase 1 — visual redesign (confirmed 2026-08-11, not started)
+**Trigger:** first live look at the deployed site (`frontend-gamma-dun-82.vercel.app`) after the backend was wired up.
+Functionally correct (Route Handler → Oracle → clean empty-archive answer, proven live) but the visuals were rejected outright.
+This is a design-only redo — no proxy, hook, streaming, or citation-parsing logic changes.
+Everything in "Phase 1 — built this pass (2026-07-28)" stays; only the look changes.

+**What's wrong, specifically:**
+- [ ] Reads as flat dark-mode-default, not an academic paper archive — the warm bone/ink palette and purple accent exist in `globals.css` but don't read as intentional live, especially with nothing populated yet to carry the accent (no chips, no visible active state at rest).
+- [ ] CSS-generated newsprint grain is present in code but not visually landing — not reading as texture on the live page.
+- [ ] Playfair Display on user-typed chat content (e.g. the question itself rendered in Playfair) reads as a mismatch — a headline/display font applied somewhere it shouldn't be.
+Reconsider where display serif is used (page titles, section headers) vs. body/chat content, which should probably be a serif built for long-form reading rather than a display face — something in the Latin/text-serif family (e.g. Source Serif, Lora, PT Serif, Libre Caslon Text) rather than Playfair, which is a display face.
+Needs a real type audit, not a guess — pick per-context, not one font doing every job.
+- [ ] Doesn't read as a chat product at all — no message-turn structure (bubbles, alignment, avatar, or visual distinction between question and answer), just two stacked paragraphs.
+Compare structurally to ChatGPT/Claude's turn layout (not their visual style — this project's own academic/editorial direction stays) for what makes a transcript scannable as a conversation: clear per-turn boundaries, consistent question/answer visual roles, breathing room between turns.
+- [ ] General ask: full visual pass across Ask (chat) and Archive (search) — this screenshot only shows Ask, Archive needs the same scrutiny once Ask is settled.

+**Explicitly not in scope for this redesign pass:** SSE/streaming logic, `useArchiveChat` hook, citation chip parsing/ordinal logic, Route Handlers, document-scoped chat mode, search ranking/pagination.
+Those are proven working against the real backend and are not to be touched — this is CSS/component-markup/typography/layout only, plus whatever `globals.css` tokens need to change to support it.

+**Process for next session:** design-only exploration first — proposed direction(s) should be reviewed and confirmed before any component code changes, given how strongly the current visual direction was rejected.
+Don't rebuild silently and present a finished result.

 ## Phase 2+
 - [ ] Semantic search UI, "similar passages" panel in viewer